Here are a few things you should know about Keith Gill.

 Oh, and Gill pocketed about $48 million trading on his convictions.

-"I like the stock," Gill told Congress.
+"I like the stock," Gill would tell Congress later.

 GameStop is in the business of selling video games loaded onto disks and played on consoles.
 But in 2013, with the launch of Xbox One and the PlayStation 4, that business was struggling.
 The intervals for releasing the new, must-have consoles were stretching out, the market for vintage games resold in GameStop stores seemed to be slowing, and online game makers were looking to cut brick-and-mortar retail out of the loop.